 To be eligible to apply for senior-year (Advanced Standing II) admission under the SAS, you must be a final-year graduating student or a graduate of an AD/HD programme recognised by the University.

 There are no CGPA or overall mark requirements for the purpose of application.
 However, as competition for admission is keen, accepted applicants are normally expected to have completed the AD/HD award with a CGPA of ≥3.0 or equivalent overall mark, or a credit award.
 Individual programmes may set a higher requirement.

 For final-year AD/HD students, offers of admission will be conditional upon the successful attainment of the AD/HD award, with a specified CGPA, overall mark or award classification, if deemed appropriate.

-Senior-year (Advanced Standing II) admission is available to local students only*.
+Senior-year (Advanced Standing II) admission is only available to local students*.

 *If you need a student visa to study in Hong Kong, you will be classified as a non-local student and will not be considered for Advanced Standing II admission.